sanjanapeddada-droid/Plant-Monitoring-System/README.md

 ###  Benefits:
 - Prevents over or under watering
+- Warns if the light exposure is too high or too low
 - Real time environmental feedback (humidity, temperature, light, water)
 - Easy to use GUI with historical data